 APARTMENTS IN LONDON:

 If you travel for a long time or with a group of people, it may be more convenient to rent an apartment.
-If you are new to Airbnb, sign up using this link to get USD$18 off your first booking (minimum purchase of $52).

 I hope this post has helped you to find where to stay in London on a budget and save you some time.
 Do you recommend any place to stay in London?
 Please share any tips in the comments!